percona/k8spsmdb-docs/docs/update.md

 This upgrade can be done either in semi-automatic or in manual mode. **Manual update mode is the recommended way for a production cluster**.

+!!! note
-**NOTE**: Operational support is provided for the last 3 minor versions of the Operator.
+    Operational support is provided for the last 3 minor versions of the Operator.
 Customers will get complete support for the latest minor version.
     Bug fixes and improvements are not backported to older minor versions.

 ### Semi-automatic upgrade

+!!! note
-**NOTE**: Only the incremental update to a nearest minor version is supported (for example, update from 1.5.0 to 1.6.0).
+    Only the incremental update to a nearest minor version is supported (for example, update from 1.5.0 to 1.6.0).
     To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.

 1. Update the Custom Resource Definition file for the Operator, taking it from